SuelyBarreto/AWSchool-React/README.md

 Students can view their assigned homework.
 This is useful for schools using remote learning due to Covid - 19.

-## Features

-### As a User, I can

-- Login
-- Logout

-### As a School Administrator, I can

-- View/add/edit/delete teachers
-- View/add/edit/delete students
-- View/add/edit/delete courses
-- Assign teachers to courses
-- Assign students to courses

-### As a Teacher, I can

-- View my courses
-- View/add/edit/delete assignments
-- View/grade answers

-### As a Student, I can

-- View my courses
-- View assignments
-- View/add/edit/delete answers

 ## Problem Statement

 Teachers and students are working online more than ever.
 Coordinating homework assignments can be difficult.
 This project aims to offer a simple solution so teachers can share assignments and students can provide their answers, all using an easy website.